chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 * The BF for the comparison of `VeryLow` vs. `High` groups = <input class='webex-solveme nospaces' size='5' data-answer='["55.43"]'/>
 * The BF for the comparison of `Low` vs. `High` groups = <input class='webex-solveme nospaces' size='4' data-answer='["0.18"]'/>

-**Interpretation:** The one-way between subjects ANOVA indicated that there was evidence for an effect of aesthetic value on change in STAI scores (BF = 66.66).
-The scores in the `VeryLow` group were lower than those of the `Low` (BF = 10.25) and `High` groups (BF = 55.43), but scores in the `Low` and `High` groups did not differ (BF = 0.18).
+**Interpretation:** The one-way between subjects ANOVA indicated that there was evidence for an effect of aesthetic value on change in STAI scores (BF~10~ = 66.66).
+The scores in the `VeryLow` group were lower than those of the `Low` (BF~10~ = 10.25) and `High` groups (BF~10~ = 55.43), but scores in the `Low` and `High` groups did not differ (BF~10~ = 0.18).
 This indicates that STAI scores were lower (i.e., there were more negative symptoms) after viewing images that were very low in aesthetic value, compared to images that were low or high in aesthetic value.
 Viewing pictures that were low or high in aesthetic value resulted in similar changes in STAI scores.

 <div class='webex-solution'><button>Further information on filter()</button>